samiyaalizaidi/MCI-Lab/README.md

 # Microcontrollers and Interfacing

 This repository contains all of the lab and project codes for the course "Microcontrollers and Interfacing."
+All code provided here is for the TivaC Board, and it's either written on Keil uVision or Energia.

 The repository is structured as follows: